ComputationalRadiationPhysics/isaac/INSTALL.md

       * `cmake .. -DCMAKE_INSTALL_PREFIX=../install`
       * `make install`
       * Now a local version of IceT is installed in the install directory in the IceT root folder.
-Later while compiling the an application using ISAAC (including the examples) add `-DIceT_DIR=$ICET/install/lib`, where
+Later while compiling an application using ISAAC (including the examples) add `-DIceT_DIR=$ICET/install/lib`, where
         `$ICET` is the root folder of IceT (the directory `git clone …` created).